 Some individuals may benefit from ongoing maintenance treatments to sustain their health and well-being, even after their initial condition has resolved.
 These maintenance treatments may be scheduled monthly or as needed, depending on the individual’s specific needs and goals.

-It’s important to note that each person’s response to acupuncture can vary, and the treatment plan should be personalized based on their unique circumstances.
+Emphasizing that the response to acupuncture can vary for each individual is important, and we should personalize the treatment plan according to their unique circumstances..
 Consulting with a licensed acupuncturist will help determine the most suitable treatment frequency and duration for optimal results.
 Regular communication with the acupuncturist and open discussions about progress and any changes in symptoms will ensure that the treatment plan is adjusted accordingly.